Enzo-Unified/businesscentral/README.md

 </details>

-The above statement shows you that you can retrieve records from BusinessCentral using either an EXEC command using the __produce__ name, or a SELECT statement on the __tablename__ table.
+The above statement shows you that you can retrieve records from Business Central using either an EXEC command using the __produce__ name, or a SELECT statement on the __tablename__ table.
 Most __tablename__ tables allow the INSERT, UPDATE and DELETE operations but not all.

 ## Using EXEC commands
-You can fetch data from the BusinessCentral API using EXEC commands.
+You can fetch data from the Business Central API using EXEC commands.

 ```
--- retrieve all vendors from BusinessCentral
+-- retrieve all vendors from Business Central
 EXEC BusinessCentral.listVendors 'dc50d5e8-f9c9-ed11-94cc-000d3a220b2f'
 ```